-No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the financial product.
+The BNP Paribas Equity Europe Climate Care Paris-Aligned NTR Index has been designated as a reference benchmark for the purpose of attaining the environmental or social characteristics promoted by the financial product.

-• How did the sustainability indicators perform?
+How did the sustainability indicators perform?

 The following sustainability indicators are used to measure the attainment of the environmental and social characteristics promoted by the financial product: